How to make your voice sound better

 Illustration of a woman with a lovely voice speaking

 I get a lot of compliments on my voice.
 People tell me it sounds warm and inviting, authoritative but not imposing.
 They say I have a voice for radio (hopefully that doesn’t mean I have a face for radio, too).
-As a matter of fact, I used to host a couple radio shows in college.
+As a matter of fact, I used to host a couple of radio shows in college.
 So, I suppose I have some advice to offer about how to make your voice sound better.

 There lies the first step to making your voice sound better: remember that it doesn’t sound as bad as you think.
 You’re the harshest critic of your own voice.
 Other people almost certainly like it more than you do, assuming they think about it at all (which they probably don’t).